-Things to Do & See in Clarksville
+Things to Do and See in Clarksville

-The historic Customs House Museum & Cultural Center is full of fun.
-The museum has a number of permanent exhibits including a Bubble Cave, Memory Lane with a log home, Challenges and Champions Sports Gallery (honoring locals Jeff Purvis, Wilma Rudoph, Billy Copeland and others), the Postmaster’s Office, and one of the largest porcelain collections in the southeast.
-Their large model train exhibit changes seasonally.
+The perfect blend of artistic culture and outdoor opportunities, Clarksville is also home to many museums and galleries.
+The historic Customs House Museum & Cultural Center has a number of permanent exhibits, including a Bubble Cave, Memory Lane with a log home, Challenges and Champions Sports Gallery (honoring locals Jeff Purvis, Wilma Rudoph, Billy Copeland and others), the Postmaster’s Office and one of the largest porcelain collections in the southeast.
+The museum’s large model train exhibit changes seasonally.

 Working in Clarksville

-The largest employers in Clarksville are Ft.
-Campbell (approx. 39,000 military and civilian jobs), Clarksville-Montgomery County School System (4,000); Tennova Healthcare (1,150); Trane Company (1,100), City of Clarksville (1,050), Austin Peay State University (860); Montgomery County Government (850); Agero (750); Convergys (600); Akebono Brake Systems (500) and Jostens, Printing & Publishing Div.
+A number of major employers are expanding their current facilities within the city limits, and several others have announced they will be coming to Clarksville and Montgomery County in the near future.
+Some of the largest employers in Clarksville are Ft.
+Campbell (approx. 39,000 military and civilian jobs); Clarksville-Montgomery County School System (4,000); Tennova Healthcare (1,150); Trane Company (1,100); City of Clarksville (1,050); Austin Peay State University (860); Montgomery County Government (850); Agero (750); Convergys (600); Akebono Brake Systems (500) and Jostens, Printing & Publishing Div.
 (400).